-- the total spectrum resources are limited by natural and physical constraints; - the available resources are determined by the evolution of technical and economic factors (in particular the evolution of relative costs);
+- The total spectrum resources are limited by natural and physical constraints. - The available resources are determined by the evolution of technical and economic factors (in particular the evolution of relative costs). - The useable resources are determined by technical and economic conditions.